jgmodgoh/jgmodgoh.github.io/_posts/2013-07-12-sublime-text-bit.md

   <img src="/images/2013-7-12-bit-3.png">
 </figure>

-This should solve the problem.
+That should solve the problem.